 - Participate in any two-way conversations, except for Remind Tutoring students using chat during their sessions

 - Disable or enable replies

 - Set office hours

-Additional protections and capabilities can be added for schools, school districts, or organizations with a paid Remind Plan.
+Additional protections and capabilities can be added for schools, school districts, or organizations with a Remind Hub account.
 While we always comply with all applicable privacy laws and regulations, including COPPA, we may also work with the specific information in a school's or district's database to modify or customize the user experience and rules to meet those customers' unique needs.